joemphilips/docker-lnd-handson/README.md

 ## To open the channel, we need to estimate fee, so first fill txs into mempool and several blocks
 ./cliutils/prepare_tx_for_fee.sh

-# Next we are going to prepare wallet.
-# We don't use `--noseedbackup` option because we want to take a backup in aezeed mnemonic.
-# So we must first run `create` command
-# `./docker-lncli-alice.sh create` ... this does not work because it requires interactive setup.
-# So
-docker-compose exec lnd_alice bash lncli --tlscertpath=/data/tls.cert --macaroonpath=/data/chain/bitcoin/regtest/admin.macaroon --rpcserver=localhost:32777 create
-# This will show wallet cipher seed so take backup.

-# DO the same with bob
-docker-compose exec lnd_bob bash lncli --tlscertpath=/data/tls.cert --macaroonpath=/data/chain/bitcoin/regtest/admin.macaroon --rpcserver=localhost:32778 create

 # check we don't have any utxos to use
 ./docker-lncli-alice.sh listunspent